tsunaminoai/baseEmoji/README.md

 ### Encoding / Decoding ###
 ```
 #!python
-encString = encode_emoji(messageLong, spacing='')
+encString = baseEmoji.encode(messageLong, spacing='')
-messageLong = decode_emoji(encString, spacing='')
+messageLong = baseEmoji.decode(encString, spacing='')
 ```
-These methods are symmetrical operations. encode_emoji() takes message data in the form of a long and produces a string of emoji that represents the base1024 of that data.
+These methods are symmetrical operations. encode() takes message data in the form of a long and produces a string of emoji that represents the base1024 of that data.
 An optional spacing character can be specified that will be placed between each emoji.
 To decode, the same spacing character must be known.

 ### String Encoding / Decoding ###
 ```
 #!python
-encString = encode_emoji_string(messageStr, spacing='')
+encString = baseEmoji.encodeStr(messageStr, spacing='')
-messageStr = decode_emoji_string(encString, spacing='')
+messageStr = baseEmoji.decodeStr(encString, spacing='')
 ```
-These methods are symmetrical operations. encode_emoji() takes message data in the form of a string, converts it to a long internally, and produces a string of emoji that represents the base1024 of that data.
+These methods are symmetrical operations. encodeStr() takes message data in the form of a string, converts it to a long internally, and produces a string of emoji that represents the base1024 of that data.
 An optional spacing character can be specified that will be placed between each emoji.
 To decode, the same spacing character must be known.